 Ferrets are one of the more popular exotic pets and perhaps also one of the most misunderstood.
-Surprisingly to many people, ferrets are illegal to keep as pets in many areas, including New York City and the state of California.
+Surprisingly to many people, ferrets are illegal to keep as pets in many areas, including New York City and California.

-In June of 1999, New York City's Health Department decided to uphold their ban on ferrets.
-Here is a quote from the Health Department's Press Release explaining the decision:
+In June 1999, New York City's Health Department decided to uphold its ban on ferrets.
+This is a quote from the Health Department's press release explaining the decision:

-Yes, some people call this sensationalism and fear-mongering at its finest.
-The description paints a picture of vicious creatures just looking for a chance to escape and wreak havoc on the city, not an adventurous, cuddly animal that has been domesticated for hundreds (perhaps thousands) of years.
+This description paints a picture of vicious creatures just looking for a chance to escape and wreak havoc on the city, while others consider this animal an adventurous, cuddly animal that has been domesticated for hundreds (perhaps thousands) of years.

 Ferrets and Children

-Unfortunately, there have been reported incidents of injuries to infants and children (although difficult to confirm).
-Such incidents are extremely rare, however, especially compared to the estimated millions of dog bites every year in the U.S. It seems apparent that the risk of ferret bites is very small.
+Unfortunately, there have been reported incidents of injuries to infants and children.
+Such incidents are extremely rare, however, especially compared to the estimated millions of dog bites every year in the U.S. Comparatively, the risk of ferret bites is very small.

 Ferrets, though, may not be the best choice for families with small children, a topic discussed in "A Ferret in the Family."
 The reasons why, though, are the same for all pets.
 Small children can be excitable, unpredictable, and rough at times.
 These behaviors may, in turn, excite or startle a ferret, causing it to nip the child.
 Just as important, small children might inadvertently injure a ferret.
 Of course, children should not be left unsupervised with any pet.